spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 header.

-According to Intel's documentation, there is a way to install a licensed product even when a FlexLM server process is *not running*: That is when the license server is specified via the ``INTEL_LICENSE_FILE`` environment variable in the form ``port@serverhost``.
+According to Intel's documentation, there is a way to install a licensed product even when a FlexLM server process is *not running*, namely, when the license server is specified via the ``INTEL_LICENSE_FILE`` environment variable and has the form ``port@serverhost``.
 All other means of configuring a network license for a client require the license server to be up.

 License File
 ~~~~~~~~~~~~~~~~

-If you purchased a single-user license, then obtain your license file as
+If you purchased a single-user license, be sure to obtain your license file as
 instructed by Intel.
 If needed, request that the file be re-sent to you
 `following Intel's instructions
 <https://software.intel.com/en-us/articles/resend-license-file>`_.

 License files are plain text files containing license tokens in FlexLM format
 and whose name ends in ``.lic``.
 Intel installers and compilers look for
-license files in several different locations when they run, first in a
+license files in several different locations when they run, first in an
 Intel-defined default directory, then the contents of the environment variable
 ``INTEL_LICENSE_FILE`` [1]_, and finally their own directory.